SERVICE / AMAZON MANAGEMENT

 PPC operations

-Campaign structure, search terms, bid logic, budget allocation, negative harvesting, and the weekly decisions that keep ACoS and TACoS readable rather than reactive.
+Campaign structure, search terms, bid logic, budget allocation and the weekly decisions that keep ACoS and TACoS readable.

 Listings and catalog

-Title and bullet quality, A+ content, variation logic, image rotation, review acquisition, and catalog hygiene that supports whatever the spend is pointed at.
+Title quality, bullets, A+ content, image rotation, variation logic and catalog hygiene that support the spend.

 Account health and reporting